dexie/dexie-website/cloud/docs/rest-api.md

 ### /public/... endpoint

 The /public/... endpoint works exactly list the /all/... and /my/... endpoints except that it will only access public data - i.e. data that resides in the public realm "rlm-public".
-This endpoint does not require authorization.
+This endpoint does not require authorization on GET requests.

 **Examples:**